enkidevs/curriculum/git/essentials/commits/custom-commit-template.md

 You can add a commit message template to git, to help you write clear messages.

-First, you create a template file `template.txt`:
+First, you create a template file `.template.txt`:

 ```plain-text
 subject line (50 chars)